The Disney Wish brings the best of Marvel, Star Wars to the high seas

 Inside Fairytale Hall, some of Disney’s most well-known princesses make appearances at Rapunzel’s Art Studio and Belle’s Library.

-The ship has 1,254 staterooms, with the majority offering an ocean view and 70 percent including a veranda.
+The ship has 1,254 staterooms with the majority offering an ocean view and 70% including a veranda.

-Disney’s fifth cruise ship in its fleet will welcome its first guests on July 14 and offer sailings out of Port Canaveral, Florida.
+The fifth cruise ship in the Disney fleet will welcome its first guests on July 14 and offer sailings out of Port Canaveral, Florida.